Chart Color Schemes

 Moana's residents are relatively healthy in comparison to broader Australia with a fairly standard level of common health conditions seen across both young and old age cohorts

-Moana's health metrics closely align with national benchmarks, showing a typical range of common health conditions across both younger and older age groups.
-Private health cover is held by approximately 52% of Moana's total population (~1,927 people), slightly higher than Greater Adelaide's average of 48.6%.
+Moana's health metrics closely align with national benchmarks, showing a typical prevalence of common health conditions across both young and elderly residents.
+Private health cover stands at approximately 52% of Moana's total population (~1,925 people), slightly lower than Greater Adelaide's 49.1%.

-The most prevalent medical conditions in the area are arthritis and mental health issues, affecting 8.7% and 8.1% of residents respectively.
-Conversely, 68.6% of Moana's residents report being free from medical ailments, compared to 62.9% across Greater Adelaide.
-About 18.7% of Moana's population is aged 65 or over (694 people), which is lower than the 21.0% in Greater Adelaide.
-Despite this, health outcomes among seniors in Moana are above average and generally consistent with the overall population's health profile.
+The most prevalent medical conditions are arthritis and mental health issues, affecting 8.7% and 8.1% of residents respectively.
+Conversely, 68.6% of residents report no medical ailments, compared to 62.9% in Greater Adelaide.
+Moana has 18.7% of residents aged 65 and over (693 people), lower than Greater Adelaide's 21%.
+Despite this, health outcomes among seniors are above average, mirroring the general population's health profile.

 Frequently Asked Questions - Health